krzkrzkrz/elm.foo.pub/rust/index.md

 ## Vectors

+* Can only hold elements of one type

 ```rust
 // Creating a new, empty vector to hold values of type i32
 let v: Vec<i32> = Vec::new();